ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-7-3.md

-# Best Practices for Dealing with Setbacks and Staying on Track with the Growth Mindset for Athletes

 Athletes face numerous setbacks throughout their careers, such as injuries, losses, and failures.
 These setbacks can be demoralizing and make it challenging for athletes to maintain their growth mindset.
 However, it is possible to overcome these obstacles and continue to develop mental toughness and achieve peak performance.
 Here are some best practices for dealing with setbacks and staying on track with the growth mindset for athletes.